PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >add Boltac stubbornly refusing to use the kid's name as a funny bit.

-Boltac found a strapping young farm boy staring at a rack of swords with an open mouth.
-The boy was so entranced by the cold and lethal steel on the wall that he didn't even look at Boltac when he entered the room.
-Boltac replaced the magic detecting wand in it's hiding place then asked, "Can I help you?"
+At the front of the store, Boltac found a strapping young farm boy staring at a rack of swords with an open mouth.
+The boy was so entranced by the cold and lethal steel on the wall that he didn't even turn when  Boltac entered the room.
+Boltac slid behind the counter, replaced the magic detecting wand and then asked, "Can I help you?"

 "I need a sword," said the farm boy, his eyes not leaving the weaponry.